 Tips from 6 SaaS founders and marketing managers

 #1 Pamela Bourgault Digital Marketing Strategist at DashThis, Digital Marketing and Social Media Reporting Platform

+“Our SaaS company’s funnel goes from a website visit to a free trial sign up to an upgrade.
+However, for leads with bigger potential, we assist them personally and go the extra mile with a 1-on-1 demo.
+We want to facilitate their experience with us and give them the best customer service possible.
 We help our customers every step of the way, from onboarding to giving them insight on key marketing metrics and KPIs.
 Templates and posts on our blog also help our users in their marketing activities and help strategize their business path.”

 #2 Yahong Zhang Marketing Manager at HapticMedia, 3D Configurator for eCommerce

 “We are a B2B SaaS in the luxury industry.
 Our sales funnel is working well, bringing us premium clients on a continuous basis.
 Here’s what it looks like:

+- Awareness stage.
+As for offline activities, we attend salons, forums, networking events.
+We focus on clients in big houses like Guerlain who introduced us to other brands in the LVMH group.
 We used to rely a lot on offline activities as a startup.
 But now we are doing online advertisement, SEO, blogging, guest blogging and social media.
 Among them SEO and link building give the best rewards.
 We are now the 3rd ranking result for our niche product.

 - Consideration stage.
 We use marketing automation to send informative content, namely whitebooks and detailed real-world case studies.
 The latter is regarded as the most convincing content for B2B clients.